-Students will be required to meet with a Student Progress Adviser if they receive a Risk Level 2 or Risk Level 3.
+Students will be required to meet with a Student Progress Adviser if they receive a Risk Level 2.
 Students will be required to Show Cause if Risk Level 3 is applied.

 To assist you with your academic progress, the College has an Academic Progression and Exclusion Policy.
-Read it here: https://www.unswcollege.edu.au/about/policies
+Read it here: